diego-chacon16/gett-insights/README.md

 + order_gk - order number, associated with the same column from the orders data set
 + offer_id - ID of an offer

+## Bonus - Guided Project

+### Using Geospatial Analysis Tools to calculate how many hexes contain 80% of cancellations

++ Use Uber's open source H3 and Folium libraries to build analysis
++ Build a table to sum the cumulative percentage of cancellations
++ This can be done by creating a count of the order_gk column, and then apply a cumulative percentage

+### What is H3?

++ At its core, H3 is a geospatial analysis tool that provides a hexagonal, hierarchical spatial index to gain insights from large geospatial datasets

+### What is Folium?

++ Builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the leaflet.js library
++ folium makes it easy to visualize data that’s been manipulated in Python on an interactive leaflet map.
+It enables both the binding of data to a map for choropleth visualizations as well as passing rich vector/raster/HTML visualizations as markers on the map